Utilizing Horseshoe Crabs as a Food Source

 3. Indo-Pacific horseshoe crab (Tachypleus gigas)

-Each of these species also goes by different common names within their respective regions.
-For a visual representation of their general distributions, please refer to the accompanying figure.
+Each species also has different common names within its respective regions.
+The accompanying figure provides a representation of its general distributions.

 Global distribution of horseshoe crabs (Picture by University of Delaware Sea Grant College program)

-Horseshoe crabs are mainly eaten by humans in Thailand and Malaysia.
+Humans mainly eat horseshoe crabs in Thailand and Malaysia.
 This publication shows the distribution of the three Asian horseshoe crab species.

-It is evident from the provided information that in the two countries where horseshoe crabs are consumed, namely Thailand and Malaysia, only two species of horseshoe crabs are present.
+The provided information reveals that only two species of horseshoe crabs are present in the two countries where they are consumed, Thailand and Malaysia.
 These species are the Mangrove horseshoe crab (Carcinoscorpius rotundicauda) and the Indo-Pacific horseshoe crab (Tachypleus gigas).
 Therefore, our discussion will focus specifically on these two species.

 Which horseshoe crab species is poisonous?